 In the Diabetes Prevention Study, a lifestyle intervention program involving diet-exercise was found to be efficacious in improving plasma glucose levels, blood pressure, serum lipids and anthropometric indices in 523 overweight subjects with impaired glucose tolerance when compared to control group.
 The intervention included ongoing sessions with a nutritionist aimed at reducing weight, decreasing the intake of saturated fat and increasing the intake of dietary fibre as well as providing guidance to increase their physical activity.
 The control subjects received general information at the start of the trial about the lifestyle changes necessary to prevent diabetes and at annual follow-up visits.
-In the first year, weight loss was higher in the intervention while plasma glucose concentrations were significantly lower than the control group, respectively.46 were randomly assigned to aerobic exercise only; a behavioral weight management program, including exercise; or a control group.
+In the first year, weight loss was higher in the intervention while plasma glucose concentrations were significantly lower than the control group, respectively.

+Lifestyle modifications have been recommended as the initial treatment strategy for lowering high BP.
+One hundred thirty-three sedentary, overweight men and women with non-medicated high-normal BP were randomly assigned to aerobic exercise only; a behavioral weight management program, including exercise; or a control group.
 Participants in the weight management group generally had larger reductions in BP, exhibited significantly lower fasting and postprandial glucose and insulin levels than compared to aerobic exercise alone or control.
-Based on these results, aerobic exercise combined with weight loss is recommended for the management of elevated BP in sedentary, overweight individuals47.
+Based on these results, aerobic exercise combined with weight loss is recommended for the management of elevated BP in sedentary, overweight individuals.